-The fee-for-service system only pays physicians for seeing the patient in the office, while DPC physicians are free to spend larger amounts of time with the patients in a variety of settings from telephone visits and electronic visits – forms of patient care that’s faster and more convenient for established patients.
+The fee-for-service system only pays physicians for seeing the patient in the office, while DPC physicians are free to spend larger amounts of time with the patients in a variety of settings such as telephone and electronic visits – forms of patient care that are faster and more convenient for established patients.

 WHAT DOES DPC DO FOR PATIENTS?

 By using DPC physicians, patients end up paying less than if they use primary care insurance.
 In addition to the DPC retainer, patients typically buy what is called “wrap-around coverage” that takes care of emergency and hospital care.

 Under the DPC model, patients are given more individualized care through ongoing follow ups and spend more time with their doctors, who now have a small set number of patients.